hanabi/hanabi.github.io/README.md

 ### The Misplay Trash Push

-* When a card is clued and the next person misplays that card, it is usually the *Misplay Chop Move* - they had no other options and had to protect an important card on chop.
+* When a card is clued and the next player misplays that card, it is usually the *Misplay Chop Move* - they had no other options and had to protect an important card on chop.
-* However, when a card ON CHOP is clued and the next person misplays that card, it cannot be the *Misplay Chop Move* - it must be something else.
+* However, when a card ON CHOP is clued and the next player misplays that card, it cannot be the *Misplay Chop Move* - it must be something else.
 * Normally, when trash is clued on chop, it is a *Trash Push*.
 So they should go on to blind-play the card that was touching the trash on their next turn.

 <br />